LEED: Remaining credit areas

+Financial considerations

-Often, when a LEED rating is pursued, the cost of initial design and construction rises.
+When a LEED rating is pursued, the cost of initial design and construction may rise.
 There may be a lack of abundant availability of manufactured building components that meet LEED specifications.
-There are also added costs in USGBC correspondence, LEED design-aide consultants, and the hiring of the required Commissioning Authority, which are not in themselves necessary for an environmentally responsible project.
+There are also added costs in USGBC correspondence, LEED design-aide consultants, and the hiring of the required Commissioning Authority, which are not in themselves necessary for an environmentally responsible project unless seeking LEED certification.

 Proponents argue that these higher initial costs can be mitigated by the savings incurred over time due to projected lower-than-industry-standard operational costs typical of a LEED certified building.
 This life cycle costing is a method for assessing the total cost of ownership, taking into account all costs of acquiring, owning and operating, and the eventual disposal of a building.
 Additional economic payback may come in the form of employee productivity gains incurred as a result of working in a healthier environment.
 Studies suggest that an initial up-front investment of 2% extra yields over ten times that initial investment over the life cycle of the building.

-The USGBC has stated support for Architecture 2030, an effort that has set a goal for a building to operate with no greenhouse-gas-emitting energy by 2030.
-In progression toward this, from LEED's existing certifications, the Living Building Challenge (LBC) is currently the most stringent sustainable design protocol.
-It sets 20 imperatives that compel building owners, designers, operators and tenants beyond current LEED rating levels.